Documents and laws

 Private members’ motions

-Private members’ motions are proposals to the Riksdag from one or more members of the Riksdag.
-A motion may be independent or it may be a counter-proposal to a government bill.
+Private members’ motions are proposals to the Riksdag from one or several members of the Riksdag.
+A motion may be an independent private member’s motion, or a private member’s motion arising out of a government bill.
+This type of motion is submitted in connection with another proposal, for example as a counter-proposal to a government bill.
 Private members’ motions are available on the website from 1867 onwards.

 Submissions